radiator-software/radiator-faq/index.md

 Radiator is available as an *evaluation version*.
 You can request a free *30 day evaluation licence* by filling out our evaluation form: <https://radiatorsoftware.com/evaluation/>

-### What is the difference between the fully licensed and demo versions?{#difference-between-fully-licensed-and-demo-versions}
+### What is the difference between the fully licensed and demo versions? {#difference-between-fully-licensed-and-demo-versions}

 Evaluation software has the *full functionality of Radiator*.
 The difference is that evaluation software is time limited and requires a licence key to activate, and the source code is obscured.